Hank-Tsou/Computer-Vision-OpenCV-Python/tutorials/Image_Processing/2_Image_Thresholding/README.md

 Adaptive method and math description:

 - cv2.ADAPTIVE_THRESH_MEAN_C:
-  The threshold value T(x,y) is a mean of the blockSize x blockSize neighborhood of (x, y) minus C .
+  The threshold value T(x,y) is a mean of the blockSize x blockSize neighborhood of (x, y) minus C.

 - cv2.ADAPTIVE_THRESH_GAUSSIAN_C:
   The threshold value T(x, y) is a weighted sum (cross-correlation with a Gaussian window) of the